jannikh/ai-quick-builder/readme.md

 Repeated Result:
 ```
 Analyzing Cheeseburgers:
-Ground beef is not vegetarian
+Ground beef is not vegan
-Cheese is vegetarian
+Buns is not vegan
-Buns is not vegetarian
+Lettuce is vegan
-Lettuce is vegetarian
+Tomato is vegan
-Tomato is vegetarian
+Onion is vegan
-Onion is vegetarian
+Cheese is not vegan
-Pickles is not vegetarian
+Pickles is vegan
-Ketchup is vegetarian
+Ketchup is vegan
-Mustard is vegetarian
+Mustard is vegan
-Mayonnaise is not vegetarian
+Mayonnaise is not vegan

 ...
 ```